 How You Learn

-This is a hybrid cohort program.
-For three nights out of each 7.5-week course, class will be held from 4:45 to 8:45 p.m., the same night of the week for the entire program.
+In the off-campus, hybrid cohort program, for three nights out of each 7.5-week course, class will be held from 4:45 to 8:45 p.m., the same night of the week for the entire program at an off-campus site in your area.
 These class meetings will be supplemented by additional online activities which may include assignments, materials, discussion threads, assessments and/or group activities done electronically outside of class.
 You will generally finish one 3-credit course every 7.5 weeks.
 Practicum courses may vary.
-Following this schedule, you will complete the program in approximately 2 years.
+Following this schedule, you will complete the program in approximately 1-2 years.

 The program leads to the award of a Master of Arts in Administration and Leadership.
 Candidates who possess a valid New Jersey instructional certificate and three years of qualified teaching experience may also earn School Supervisor certification.
 Students who complete the appropriate course sequence and the accompanying Praxis II exam will earn Certificates of Eligibility with Advanced Standing as Principal, School Administrator, and/or Business Administrator depending on the student’s chosen sequence.

 M.A. in Administration & Leadership leading to Principal, School Supervisor

 |EDC5013||Curricular Leadership & Management for Diverse & Inclusive Schools||3|

 |EDC6101||Organizational Leadership Theory in the Inclusive Schools||3|

 |EDC5014||Methods of Research for Leaders in Inclusive Schools||3|

 |EDC6090-1||Internship in Administration & Leadership I & II||6|

 |Total Credit Hours:||36|